Definitions under the ACT Reportable Conduct Scheme

-- education and care service providers, such as after school care.
+- education and care services, such as after school care.

 - sporting clubs

 - a service which provides instruction in a particular activity (e.g. ballet, piano, swimming)

 - Scouts and Girl Guides

 The scheme also does not cover personal arrangements made for education and care of children (e.g. babysitting)

 All employees under a contract of employment with a designated entity are included in the scheme.
 This includes employees that do not provide services directly to children.